gabro111/KotlinFinalPraq/README.md

 Upon installation, you'll be greeted with a Login/Registration UI form.

 An account is necessary to browse selections.
-Without an account, users can not access other user's shared recipes.
+Without an account, users can not access other user's shared food reccomendations.

-Once you're logged in, you can access FoodCrunchy's full base of food recipes.
+Once you're logged in, you can access FoodCrunchy's full base of food posts.

 ## Updates and Contributing